ComputeCanada/mc-hub/README.md

 ## Cluster storage & backup

-All Magic Castle clusters are built in a directory shared with the host computer: `<PROJECT ROOT>/clusters_backup`.
+Magic Castle clusters are built in the directory `/home/mcu/clusters/<cluster name>`.
+This folder contains the logs from terraform commands and the `terraform.tfstate` file.

+If you ran the docker image with the start.sh script, a bind mount was created, which makes the clusters folder accessible to the host machine: `<PROJECT ROOT>/clusters_backup`.
 If one container is destroyed or fails, a new container will recover all the previously created clusters in the directory.

 ### Accessing clusters manually with Terraform